YaserEi/Trivia/README.md

 ## Introduction

-Trivia is a question site that facilitates the discovery and bookings of shows between local performing artists and venues.
-This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.
+This is a Trivia website where it allows the user to list and add questions based on category and difficulty.
+The user can also play a trivia game with the questions avilable.

 ## Clone Repor

 ```
-git clone git@github.com:YaserEi/Project-Fyyur.git
+git clone git@github.com:YaserEi/Trivia.git
 ```